nitinkgp23/oct12/README.md

   - [ ] To wish with a voice, everytime the computer wakes up "Happy anniversary", the whole day
   - [ ] To run a video at exactly 12 o clock, and maybe the whole day successively.
   - [x] To make a timer program.
-  - [ ] To convert the above program into an installable file in Windows
+  - [x] To convert the above timer into a chrome app

 * To collect :
   - [ ] A set of photos for the desktop wallpaper background